dspelaez/dspelaez.github.io/src/content/blog/tutorial-mem-directional-spectrum-comparison.md

 ![Comparison of MEM-I and MEM-II across six test cases](/images/mem-comparison-six-panel.png)

-*Six-panel comparison showing true directional distributions (black filled) versus reconstructions using MEM-I (blue dotted) and MEM-II (red dashed).
-Note how MEM-I struggles with bimodal cases.*
+*Six-panel comparison showing true directional distributions (black filled) versus reconstructions using MEM-I (blue dotted) and MEM-II (red dashed).*

 The visual differences are striking. **MEM-I performs reasonably well on simple unimodal distributions but fails catastrophically on bimodal cases**, often creating spurious peaks or missing peaks entirely. **MEM-II generally reproduces the true distribution with high accuracy** across most cases, but it does have limitations: **when the two peaks in a bimodal distribution are very close together, MEM-II tends to merge them into a single broader peak and cannot fully resolve both modes**.
 In all other cases, MEM-II closely matches the true distribution.